 However, if we look closely, the default test region of GTMetrix is in Canada, while most of your hosting providers are Bluehost, A2hosting, Godaddy, etc. and they are based in the US or in Europe.

 Additionally, let’s say you are living in the USA and your audiences are also living in the USA.
-In that sense, a speed test from Canada wouldn’t mean anything and the correct test result should be conducted in USA.
+In that sense, a speed test from Canada wouldn’t mean anything.
+So, the correct test result should be conducted in the USA.

-If you login to GT Metrix and change the test region to Dallas, the speed will improved significantly.
+If you login to GT Metrix and change the test region to Dallas, the speed of the website will improve significantly.
 For example, in this case, 19 seconds reduced to barely 4 seconds.

 If we test from San Jose, California, the speed improved to 3.25 seconds.